lamabiker/atom-ember-cli-helper/README.md

 That might be the case!
 But first, check if specifying the path to the Ember and NPM packages fixes your problems.
 It probably, hopefully will.
 If it doesn't, please file an issue so I can try fixing it!

+Known limitation: make sure your ember project is the first project (first in the list) opened in Atom.

 ## Settings

 | Setting | Purpose | Default Value |